Driving in Puerto Rico

 Renting a Car: The Basics

 There are plenty of national and local car rental companies available at, or near, the airports.
 Prices vary, so look on-line and shop around.
 All of the companies need to pick you up in a shuttle to take you to their lot (even though some are on airport property!).
 On-airport companies have an airport surcharge, so off-airport companies are usually a bit cheaper.
-Make sure to bring a copy of your insurance information (company name, phone and policy number), and of course your driver’s license (no special driver’s license is needed here for tourists).
+Make sure to bring a copy of your insurance information “declarations page” (company name, phone and policy number and the fact that you are covered for accidents in rental cars in Puerto Rico), and of course your driver’s license (no special driver’s license is needed here for tourists).

 There are number of toll roads in Puerto Rico, with each toll being between $0.75 and $3.
 We use an electronic toll pass called AutoExpreso, which is much like EZPass in the north-eastern US.
 The car rental places will rent you an AutoExpreso tag with the car.
-It lets you zip through the tolls instead of waiting in one of the cash lanes.
-You will need to have a tag because some of the toll roads no longer give change.
+It lets you zip through the tolls instead of waiting in the cash lane.
+You really will need to have a tag because some of the toll roads no longer have a cash lane and the Movilcard lanes will read the pass on the car’s window.

-You may also want to consider a GPS unit (also available from the car rental companies), but it is not neccesary if you have a good driving map.
+You may also want to consider a GPS unit (also available from the car rental companies), but it is not necessary if you have a good driving map.

 Getting Around

 Now that you have your rental car, you are free to explore!
 There are a few things you need to do before going too far.
 First, your best bet is to get a good driving map.
-You can call or write to the Puerto Rico Tourism Company (PRTC) for a free driving map, provided you still have a month or 2 before your visit.
+Personally, we just use our smart phone and Google Maps and it works great.
+But if you want a printed map, you can call or write to the Puerto Rico Tourism Company (PRTC) for a free driving map, provided you still have a month or 2 before your visit.
 You can also buy maps online.

 If you want to wait until you get here, you can buy driving maps at gas stations for a couple bucks.
 You can also stop into one of the Puerto Rico Tourism Company offices to pick up a free map.
 There’s a PRTC office right at the SJU airport.
 Your hotel or resort may also have free maps available — check at the front desk.